touilleio/github-new-releases-notifier/README.md

 # Configuration

-The following example polls github every 4 hours, and filters tags for Golang and Kubernetes, but not for Prometheus.
+The following example polls github every 4 hours, and filters on tag names for Golang and Kubernetes, on title for AdoptOpenJDK, an no filter for Prometheus.
 New releases are notified in a Slack channel.

 ```